airbytehq/airbyte/.github/ISSUE_TEMPLATE/bug-report.md

 - **Source Connector and version** (if applicable): <!-- Found in the admin page in the UI in the Source tab. -->
 - **Destination Connector and version** (if applicable): <!-- Found in the admin page in the UI in the Destination tab. -->
 - **Severity**: <!-- Very low / Low / Medium / High / Critical -->
-- **Step where error happened**: <!-- Sync / Setup new connectionr or destination / Update connector -->
+- **Step where error happened**: <!-- Sync / Setup new connection or destination / Update connector -->

 ## Current Behavior
 *Tell us what happens.*